aop4/brainf-k_interpreter/readme.md

 ./interpreter_tests
 ```

-You will also find, in stack.c, a not-quite-textbook implementation of an integer stack.
+You will also find, in `source/stack.c`, a not-quite-textbook implementation of an integer stack.